-Van Hall Larenstein's MVO-audit was rated at 'Approved' level.
+VHL University of Applied Sciences (VHL)'s MVO-audit was rated at 'Approved' level.
 MVO is a special qualification standard regarding sustainability for Higher Vocational Education, based on ISO26000 - the international guideline for social awareness of organizations.
-Van Hall Larenstein is the first University of Applied Sciences to receive this qualification.
+VHL is the first University of Applied Sciences to receive this qualification.

-The university has an important social role in regard to its teaching programmes and research.
+VHL has an important social role in regard to its teaching programmes and research.
 This approach will help contribute to a better world, for our current generation as well as for generations to come, through our research, educational programmes and operational management.
 All of us contribute to this process, including our students.
-It's great that we now receive recognition for our efforts from outside our university too!?'
+It's great that we now receive recognition for our efforts.'

 The degree of sustainable development of every study programme was rated, regarding education, research and organisation management by an audit team from Hobéon.
 Different aspects of the programme were assessed: